zdsy/Episode-specific-FT/README.md

 ---

-## 🧪 Results
+## Repo Structure

-Our approach consistently improved metric-based models (PN, MN, CAN), with ADFT showing particularly strong gains—e.g., a ~5–8 % boost on CAN :contentReference[oaicite:1]{index=1}.

----
+The repo contains implementations of 3 different model-dataset combinations, with each of the combination includes the training and testing of all three proposed episode-specific fine-tuning methods (RDFT, EDFT & ADFT).
+Among which, ADFT methods (integrating audio augmentations) uses a separate training pipeline to handle wavform loading and switching between augmentation methods.

-## 🚀 Getting started
+## Getting started

 ### 1. Clone